CopernicaMarketingSoftware/Documentation/Yothalot/installation.md

 You can use Git to download the source code of the correct version.
 If you have not installed Git on your system we advise you to install it as it can also be used to download the source code that is necessary to [build the PHP API](copernica-docs:Yothalot/php-install "PHP Extension Installation").
+For the installation of Git you can use the repository of your Linux distribution.
 If you have Git installed you can create a directory, move to this directory and type in:
 ```bash
 git clone --branch json-c-0.12 https://github.com/json-c/json-c
 ```
-This will download the source code of the correct version of the JSON-C library After you have downloaded the source code you move to the directory `json-c` and type in:
+The above command will download the source code of the correct version of the JSON-C library After you have downloaded the source code you move to the directory `json-c` and type in:
 ```bash